Frostygames0/Frostygames0/README.md

 - 👋 Hi, I’m @Frostygames0
-- 👀 I’m a hobby game developer!
-I make games and mods for them!
+- 👀 I’m a game and software developer!
+I make games and mods for them, also other types of software!
 - 🌱 I know Java and C#.
 Also I'm familiar with Python and C++
 - 📫 How to reach me?
 You can't :P